Storage business breaks ice for development west of middle school

 Flatland broke ground on the project Aug.
 15 following months of planning with the owners.
 Units will consist of two fully enclosed 40-by-240-foot buildings available in 15-by-40-foot stalls.

-Uncovered outdoor space measuring 14-by-35-feet and 14-by-40-feet will give those looking to store their boat, recreational vehicle, or similar-sized item a safe place to park.
+Uncovered outdoor space measuring 14 by 35 feet and 14 by 40 feet will give those looking to store their boat, recreational vehicle or similar-size item a safe place to park.

 Ablott said the development is a welcomed sight for those hoping for growth on the largely undeveloped side of town.